yuki-t-2019/dotfiles/README.md

     This script will create symlinks from the home directory to the files in the repository.

-## Usage
-After running the install script, your environment will be configured with the settings defined in the dotfiles.
-You can customize them further by editing the files directly in the `~/dotfiles` directory.

 ## Configuration Files
 Here are some of the main configuration files included in this repository: